johnnyqian/enable-font-awesome-site-extension/README.md

 # How to add this extension

 Locate your **App Service** in Azure portal, in the blade, you'll find the "Extensions" tab, in the right pane, click "Add", find "Enable Static Web Fonts", click OK.
-That's it.
+Then **restart App Service**, that's it.

 ![Enable Static Web Fonts](https://raw.githubusercontent.com/johnnyqian/enable-font-awesome-site-extension/master/enable-static-web-fonts.png)